 (5) A licence which would otherwise expire after application has been made for its renewal but before the Commission has made a decision as to that renewal remains in force until that decision is made.

+[Clause 22 inserted by No. 49 of 2000 s.
+52.]

 Division 6 — Amendment, suspension, cancellation and surrender of licences

+[Heading inserted by No. 49 of 2000 s.
+52.]

 23. Application by licensee for amendment of licence

 (1) A licensee may apply to the Commission at any time for amendment of the licence.